 The retail industry is now shifting to smaller stores.
-In 2015, small format retail categories - drug, dollar and convenience stores - outgrew larger format stores by almost 400%, and now make up a more than $1 trillion market.
+In 2015, small format retail categories, drug, dollar and convenience stores, outgrew larger format stores by almost 400%, making up a more than $1 trillion market, says the report.

 Mobile commerce is expected to account for 34.5% of total e-commerce sales this year, and it's further anticipated to surpass 50% by 2021, says eMarketer's Mobile Commerce Roundup.

 86% of consumers say that authenticity is most important when deciding what brands they like and support.
 Nearly three times as many people said content from friends and family influences their purchase decision.